-Review of performance for the 3rd quarter and nine months ended 31 December 2016
+Review of performance for the 4th quarter and full year ended 31 March 2017

-Operating income for 3Q YTD FY16/17 was JPY 42,007 million.
-The performance of the golf course was slightly weaker than previous year mainly due to the earthquake in Kyushu area in April 2016, heavy rain in June 2016, torrential rain caused by typhoons in August and September 2016 and warm weather during winter season in 3Q FY15/16.
+Operating income for FY16/17 was JPY 51,919 million.
+The performance of the golf course was weaker than previous year mainly due to the earthquake in Kyushu area in April 2016, heavy rain in June 2016, torrential rain caused by typhoons in August and September 2016, warm weather during winter season in 3Q FY15/16, heavy snowfall in February 2017.
+There was also a one off other income refund amounting to JPY 265 million in January 2016.
 The revenues were slightly affected despite overall steady golf demand.

-Total distributable income available during 3Q YTD FY16/17 was JPY 3,881 million.
-The computation of total distributable income available for 3Q YTD FY16/17 is for illustrative purpose only.
+Total distributable income available during FY16/17 was JPY 5,178 million.
+The computation of total distributable income available for FY16/17 is for illustrative purpose only.
 AGT makes distributions on a semi-annual basis and the next distribution is for the period from 1 October 2016 to 31 March 2017 and payable by the Trustee-Manager within 90 days from the end of the said period.

 Commentary on the significant trends and competitive conditions of the industry in which the group operates and any known factors or events that may affect the group in the next reporting period and the next 12 months